Bryan Devendorf: Other projects

 Outside of his work with The National, Bryan is involved in a number of other projects.
 He is a member of LNZNDRF, a collaboration between Bryan, his brother Scott Devendorf and Ben Lanz (who has played on the road and in the studio with The National, and also with Beirut).
 Their eponymous debut was recorded in a church in Cincinnati over two and a half days and contains eight songs, all of which were improvised and edited down from 30 plus minute jams.
 The album was released by 4AD on February 19, 2016.
-On August 5, 2016 the band released Green Roses, with a running time of just over 25 minutes, the two-track single is backed with ‘Salida’.
+On August 5, 2016 the band released Green Roses, with a running time of just over 25 minutes, the two-track single is backed with ‘Salida'.

-He is also a member of Pfarmers, an experimental supergroup, made up of Bryan, Danny Seim (Menomena, Lackthereof), and Dave Nelson (Sufjan Stevens, St. Vincent).
+He is also a member of Pfarmers, an experimental supergroup, which also includes Danny Seim (Menomena, Lackthereof), and Dave Nelson (Sufjan Stevens, St. Vincent).
 Their debut album, Gunnera, was released in early 2015.
 A second studio album, Our Puram, was released the following year.